 Public servants and new MLAs from all three political parties in B.C. need to hear how important it is for you and your family to have access to midwifery care.
 We need to engage the political leaders of this province to ensure they are aware of the challenges midwives are facing and what they can do to help.
 And we need your help.

-While the results of the election won’t be official until all ballots are counted and it will be several weeks before the new cabinet is sworn in, you can continue to email or call representatives from all three political parties, as well as key public servants identified here.
+You can continue to email or call representatives from all three political parties, as well as key public servants identified here.
 Your experience as a midwifery client matters, and your stories about birthing in this province with midwifery services can make a difference to improving the working lives of midwives.
 Let’s make midwifery a critical issue for the new government and work together to build awareness around midwifery needs in B.C.

 We invite you to speak from your heart.
 You can also work with the talking points below, either by copying them into an email or using them as prompts for a phone conversation.

 Midwifery in B.C. is at a tipping point.
 It’s time for the government to support B.C. midwives so they can continue to support B.C. families, like ours.